altano/npm-packages/packages/astro-component-to-image/README.md

 This is an [Astro middleware](https://docs.astro.build/guides/middleware/) that allows you to easily render Astro components to images instead of html.

+# Prerequisites

+- This middleware is for [Astro](https://astro.build).
+- Node.js: [`sharp`](https://github.com/lovell/sharp) is used to convert svg to images and is a hard dependency.
+Since `sharp` does not run in all edge runtimes, you must be building/serving your Astro site using Node.js.
+Feel free to open a PR replacing `sharp` with some wasm library that runs everywhere if you can find one.

 # Installation

 In your existing Astro project: